radanalyticsio/oshinko-specs/config-maps-for-spark-confs.md

 In this approach, a list of supported configuration files would be added to Oshinko.
-If a cluster was created using a named configuration and that named configuration specified known files, the contents of those files would be added to a ConfigMap generated specifically for the new spark cluster and the cluster would be created with that ConfigMap mounted at a fixed location and the SPARK_CONF_DIR env var set appropriately.
+If a cluster was created using a named configuration and that named configuration specified known files for master or worker nodes, the contents of those files would be added to a new ConfigMap generated for nodes of the given type.
+The cluster nodes would be created with those ConfigMaps mounted at a known location and with the SPARK_CONF_DIR env var set appropriately.

 The advantage of this approach is that a user would not have to independently create additional ConfigMaps for alternate spark configurations.
 They would